ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 If all available product quantities are transferred, the **Finish** button will be painted in green.

-Tap on it once to generate your transfer order document.
+Tap on it once to generate your transfer order.

-This will take you to a separate space with direct access to the document template for this operation.
+This will take you to a separate space with direct access to the document type for this operation.

 ![Transfer](pictures/inv_con_transfer_doc.png)

-By tapping on it, you'll access the **Inventory** module from where you can release and complete the document.
+By tapping on it, you'll access the **Inventory** module from where you can release and complete the order.

 ![Transfer](pictures/inv_con_transfer_doc_finish.png)